 Application and Deadline:

-Interested students should submit the Student Interest Form (available on September 8, 2025).
+Interested students should submit the Student Interest Form.
 The deadline for student interest forms is September 26, 2025.
+The student application asks about skills, preferences, and requires a current CV and brief personal statement.
 Mentor-mentee matches will be made and communicated in early October.

 Please note: Student applicants will have the opportunity to review the list of eligible faculty mentors and possible research projects, and will rank their preferences taking into account their skills and experience.
 Matches will be made based on a variety of factors.
 While we will do our best to match you with a preferred mentor, we cannot guarantee matches with a specific faculty member, geographic region, or research topic.